 I sit straight up on my side of the bed.
 Sweat has made wisps of hair stick to my face and neck.
 I am hot all over and my heart is racing.
 I bury my head in my hands.
 This is the way it’s been, a couple nights out of the week, for about a month or so.
 These crazy dreams, more vivid than oil on canvas.
 I sigh and look to my right.
 I didn’t wake him.

 I put my back to the wall to soothe my burning skin and draw my knees to my chest.
 Hopefully, he hasn’t felt my movements because usually when I spend the night and I can’t sleep he wakes up and decides it’s his responsibility to put me to sleep.
 Which is always good but right now I don’t need sex.
 What I want, what I need, is beyond sex.
 And I don’t know how to explain that without seemingly overstepping the boundaries we’ve set.
 The boundaries that we have to maintain if we have any hope of this not getting even more convoluted and messy.

 I start to think about threesomes.
-The most successful threesomes are those that have boundaries, limits so that the parties involved don’t find themselves unneccessarily jealous, slighted or at worst, thrown away for the other.
+The most successful threesomes are those that have boundaries, limits so that the parties involved don’t find themselves unnecessarily jealous, slighted or at worst, abandoned for the other.
 He and I have talked about having a threesome but it never quite happened.
-But really, is this not a threeome we’re already engaged in?
+But really, is this not a threesome we’re already engaged in?
 He, me and she.
-Or more acurately, he, she and me.
-Well really, they and me as I am the trespasser here, walking forbidden ground I’m not welcome on.
+Or more accurately, he, she and me.
+Well, really, they and me as I am the trespasser here, walking forbidden ground I’m not welcome on.